How to install Redis

 Once it’s started, Redis listens on port 6379.

-On a local server it’s fine to keep it running without a password.
-But when Redis is exposed to the Internet, make sure you configure a password in the redis.conf configuration file, whose location depends on your Operating System.
+On a local server it’s fine to keep Redis running without a password.
+But when Redis is exposed to the Internet, make sure you configure a password.

 Tagged: Redis · All topics